-- 1. Power generating facility owners and DSOs including CDSOs shall assist and contribute to the cost-benefit analysis undertaken according to Articles 38 and 63 and provide the data requested by the relevant system operator or relevant TSO within three months of receiving a request, unless agreed otherwise by the relevant TSO.
-For the preparation of a cost-benefit-analysis by a power generating facility owner assessing a potential derogation pursuant to Article 62, the relevant TSO and DSO, including CDSO, shall assist and contribute to the cost-benefit analysis and provide the data requested by the power generating facility owner within three months of receiving a request, unless agreed otherwise by the power generating facility owner. - 2.
-A cost-benefit analysis shall be in line with the following principles: - (a) the relevant TSO or power generating facility owner shall base its cost-benefit analysis on one or more of the following calculating principles: - (i) the net present value; - (ii) the return on investment; - (iii) the rate of return;
+- 5. Power generating facility owners and DSOs including CDSOs shall assist and contribute to the cost-benefit analysis and provide the data requested by the relevant TSO within three months of receiving a request, unless agreed otherwise.
+For the preparation of a cost-benefit-analysis by a power generating facility owner assessing a potential derogation pursuant to Article 61, the relevant TSO and DSO, including CDSO, shall assist and contribute to the cost-benefit analysis and provide the data requested by the power generating facility owner within three months of receiving a request, unless agreed otherwise. - 6.
+The cost-benefit analysis shall be in line with the following principles: - (a) the relevant TSO or power generating facility owner shall base its cost-benefit analysis on one or more of the following calculating principles: - (i) the net present value; - (ii) the return on investment; - (iii) the rate of return; and - (iv) the time needed to break even; - (b) the relevant TSO or power generating facility owner shall also quantify socioeconomic benefits in terms of improvement in security of supply and shall include at least:

-- (iv) the time needed to break even; - (b) the relevant TSO or power generating facility owner shall also quantify socioeconomic benefits in terms of improvement in security of supply and shall include at least: - (i) the associated reduction in probability of loss of supply over the lifetime of the modification; - (ii) the probable extent and duration of such loss of supply; - (iii) the societal cost per hour of such loss of supply; - (c) the relevant TSO or power generating facility owner shall quantify the benefits to the internal market in electricity, cross-border trade and integration of renewable energies, including at least: - (i) the frequency response; - (ii) the balancing reserves; - (iii) the reactive power provision; - (iv) congestion management; - (v) defence measures; - (d) the relevant TSO or power generating facility owner shall quantify the costs of applying the necessary rules to existing power generating modules, including at least: - (i) the direct costs incurred in implementing a requirement; - (ii) the costs associated with attributable loss of opportunity; - (iii) the costs associated with resulting changes in maintenance and operation.
+- (i) the associated reduction in probability of loss of supply over the lifetime of the modification; - (ii) the probable extent and duration of such loss of supply; and - (iii) the societal cost per hour of such loss of supply; - (c) the relevant TSO or power generating facility owner shall quantify the benefits to the internal market in electricity, cross-border trade and integration of renewable energies, including at least: - (i) the frequency response; - (ii) the reserve holding; - (iii) the reactive power provision; - (iv) congestion management; and - (v) defence measures; - (d) the relevant TSO or power generating facility owner shall quantify the costs of applying the necessary rules to existing power generating modules, including at least: - (i) the direct costs incurred in implementing a requirement; - (ii) the costs associated with attributable loss of opportunity; and - (iii) the costs associated with resulting changes in maintenance and operation. - 7.
+Within three months of concluding the cost-benefit analysis, the relevant TSO, or for the purpose of derogations under Article 61 the power generating facility owner, shall summarise the findings in a report which shall: - (a) include a recommendation on how to proceed; - (b) be subject to public consultation in accordance with Article 10.